 - Two semesters of ANS 581 (Seminar)

 - Two semesters of graduate-level statistics

 - A minimum of one semester of upper-level biochemistry

 Each student, whether in the thesis or non-thesis option, will be mentored by a member of the Animal Science Faculty designated as the major professor.
 The major professor will serve as the research mentor and academic advisor.
 A graduate advisory committee will be selected with consultation of the major professor.
 The committee will consist of no fewer than three graduate faculty members.
 Two members of the committee must be from the Animal Science Faculty, and one of the members of the committee must be from outside the program.
 The major professor will chair the student’s graduate committee.

 All candidates in the thesis option are required to conduct original research.
 All candidates in the non-thesis option cannot take ANS 599 (Thesis) for graduate credit.
 All students are encouraged to participate in research within the department to provide a broader experience.
 Each M.S. in Animal Science degree candidate must pass a comprehensive oral examination covering all graduate work including the thesis or research paper.

-Information concerning admission policies, requisites for graduation, and availability of financial assistance for graduate study in animal science may be obtained from the Department of Animal Science, Food and Nutrition, Southern Illinois University Carbondale, Carbondale, IL 62901-4417 or 618-453-2329.
+Information concerning admission policies, requisites for graduation, and availability of financial assistance for graduate study in animal science may be obtained from the School of Agricultural Sciences, Southern Illinois University Carbondale, MC 4417, Carbondale, IL 62901 or 618-453-2329.